bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 If the initial coordinates look reasonable then consider simplifying your input, starting with the most simple settings, including basis sets and functionals.
-If the QM/MM simulation fails then may want to try running a simple MM calcaultion first (``RUN_TYPE FIST``) to check the geometries, and then slowly increase the complexity adding in QM and QM/MM sections.
+If the QM/MM simulation fails then may want to try running a simple MM calculation first (``RUN_TYPE FIST``) to check the geometries, and then slowly increase the complexity adding in QM and QM/MM sections.

 SCF does not converge
 ---------------------

-If during the SCF calculation the energies varies rapidly then it is likely that the SCF will not converge.
+If during the SCF calculation the energies vary rapidly then it is likely that the SCF will not converge.
 This will be reported in the CP2K output with the message ``"WARNING SCF has not converged"``.
 You can quickly verify if the SCF has failed to converge by looking for this text in your output file: